ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 Expanded scope for 2019 will include:
 * Participation in one (1) additional international conference
 * Multilingual information gathering and dissemination (English and Mandarin)
-* Establishiment of BitShares Development Legal Defense Fund
+* Establishment of BitShares Development Legal Defense Fund
 * Incubation funds for non-development focused innovative engagements including:
   * Market research
   * Marketing